yungtechboy1/CyberCore/HowToUseClass.md

 - Level 60
     - Add 5 extra slots to TNT Storage
 - Level 70
-    - Player can now trade for TNT Snowball
+    - Player can now trade for TNT Air Strikes(Snowball)
         - Whereever the snowball lands will spawn a 3 X 3 grid of 9 TNT in the middle of the snowball with a 40-120 Tick fuse
 - Level 80
     - Spawns Super TNT Level 3, Which Expands the range of TNT by 10 Blocks